ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 <hr>

-Now, we find ourselves back on the main Oracle VM VirtualBox Manager.
+Now, we find ourselves back on the main screen for our VirtualBox program.

-We should now have 1 new virtual machine listed on the left hand side.
-Note it never asked us for the Ubuntu iso file, it will do that the first time we start that virtual machine.
+We should now have one new virtual machine listed on the left side.
+Note: It never asked us for our Ubuntu iso file.
+It will ask for that the first time we start that virtual machine.

 ![image](https://user-images.githubusercontent.com/12129459/123843340-d0f5ac00-d8df-11eb-8150-a93ab92d7b6d.png)